Architecture

 1. Agent calls inbox()

-2. Server queries pending messages for the caller
+2. Patchcord returns pending messages for that identity

 1. Agent calls reply(message_id, content)